Knowledge

 In the year 2016, a student with great potential for archery sport was selected as the winner.

-You must display a special ability for amateur sport, and it’s great if you have proof of previous winnings.
+You must display a special ability for amateur sport, and it’s great if you’ve proof of previous winnings.

 The scholarship is about archery, but the sponsor still wants you to focus on your studies.